 Types of Turquoise

 White Turquoise or White Buffalo Turquoise is a popular stone that is used in the southwest silver jewellery.
 It is somewhat creamy-white in color with a waxy texture.
 The black speckles on this stone make it similar to that of the skin of a buffalo, and hence it is called as White Buffalo Turquoise, or White Turquoise.
 It is considered to be holy.

 Sleeping Beauty Turquoise is found in the south-western part of the United States in Arizona.
 These are highly demanded stones and have made an incredible impact on the history of Turquoise over the past few years.
 The stone is called Sleeping Beauty Turquoise because the hilltop where it is mined resembles a woman who is sleeping with arms crossed.
 It is purely and beautifully sky-blue in color.

 Mainly in blue and blue-green color, Copper Turquoise is called so because this stone is more enhanced by nature as it has amazing copper speckles on it, which the blue color of Turquoise more prominence.

-The dark veins, which are somewhat similar to spider’s web, and often runs through Turquoise are called Matrix.
+The dark veins, which are somewhat similar to a spider’s web and often run through Turquoise are called Matrix.
 Web Matrix Turquoise is basically the leftovers of the rock that helps the formation of the Turquoise through oxidation and weathering procedures over millions of years.

 Turquoise gemstone exhibits its blue, green and sea green colors that enhance its appealing gape.